fazeli/ollamaServer/README.md

 1. To run Ollama, while at your terminal on the same path run: ollama serve
-2. Open another termianl and then run: For reuirements of your phisycal machine requirements check Ollama's page before choosing a model ollama run <The model that you intend to use> e.g. ollama run llama3.2:1b
+2. Open another terminal and then run: For requirements of your physical machine requirements check Ollama's page before choosing a model ollama run <The model that you intend to use> e.g. ollama run llama3.2:1b
-3. To run the server, in another termianl then type command: python server.py
+3. To run the server, in another terminal then type command: python server.py

 4. Testing if everything is OK!
-Once the above steps are done successfully, you can test to make sure the endpints are working:
+Once the above steps are done successfully, you can test to make sure the endpoints are working:

    - on Windows: Either use postman or run the this command in Git Bash curl -X POST http://localhost:3000/api/chat \